 But when the first semester grades came in, I was well into the top 5% of my class.
 I was ranked eighth out of 299 students.
 Plus, I received a book award in my legal writing class.

 So how did I do it?
 To put it simply: I decided to approach law school differently than the other students.
 You don’t get exceptional grades by acting just like everybody else.
-You can read about my approach below.
+Here’s what I did instead.

 Focus On The Final